no-venv/modded-darkreader/README.md

 - python main.py (you might want to make it run on startup)
 - smile that your browser is pretty

+ports that are used:

+9483 - websocket

+9484 - tcp port for the server to update the colour

+only connecting to the socket is enough to trigger an colour update to the browser, you don't need to send anything to the tcp socket

 the return_color.py script currently works on linux systems w pywal installed